-Content moderation - and particularly automated moderation - has also disproportionately targeted marginalised users, over-focusing on nudity and sexuality instead of on violence (Are & Gerrard, forthcoming; Duffy & Meisner, 2022).
-A case in point is the 2018 United States law known as FOSTA/SESTA - the Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA) and the Stop Enabling Sex Traffickers Act (SESTA) respectively.
-FOSTA/SESTA removed the Section 230 exception to the US Telecommunications Act, which ruled social media companies were not liable for what was posted on them (Blunt & Wolf, 2020; Blunt & Stardust, 2021; Paasonen et al., 2019 etc.).
-With the aim to fight sex trafficking, FOSTA/SESTA instead resulted in platforms over-censoring posts by sex workers, athletes, lingerie, sexual health brands, sex educators and activists worldwide, in order to avoid being accused of facilitating trafficking, applying this US legislation to content posted around the world (Are, 2020; Bronstein, 2021; Diaz and Hecht-Felella, 2021; Haimson et al., 2021; Paasonen et al., 2019; Tiideberg & van der Nagel, 2020 etc).
+Content moderation-and particularly automated moderation-has also disproportionately targeted marginalized users, over-focusing on nudity and sexuality instead of on violence (Are & Gerrard, 2023; Duffy & Meisner, 2022).
+A case in point is the 2018 US law known as FOSTA/SESTA the Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA) and the Stop Enabling Sex Traffickers Act (SESTA), respectively.
+FOSTA/SESTA removed the Section 230 exception to the US Telecommunications Act, which ruled social media companies were not liable for what was posted on them (Blunt & Stardust, 2021; Blunt & Wolf, 2020; Paasonen et al., 2019).
+With the aim to fight sex trafficking, FOSTA/SESTA instead resulted in platforms over-censoring posts by sex workers, athletes, lingerie, sexual health brands, sex educators, and activists worldwide to avoid being accused of facilitating trafficking, applying this US legislation to content posted around the world (Are, 2020; Bronstein, 2021; Diaz & Hecht-Felella, 2021; Haimson et al., 2021; Paasonen et al., 2019; Tiideberg & van der Nagel, 2020).

-The law changed the face of platform governance through increasingly sexaverse community guidelines focused on nudity, sexual activity and solicitation (Blunt & Wolf, 2020; Blunt & Stardust, 2021; Paasonen et al., 2019 etc.).
-In this sense, content creators posting nudity and sex work find themselves between a rock and a hard place: on the one hand, an existing following and cross-platform linking is necessary to make adult content creation platforms profitable (Beebe, 2022; Easterbrook-Smith, 2022); on the other, platforms' distaste towards nudity, sex and sex work made creators at the margins more invisible, dubbing their presence as inherently dangerous and adding a further layer of precarity to their working lives (Are & Paasonen, 2021).
+The law changed the face of platform governance through increasingly sex-averse community guidelines focused on nudity, sexual activity, and solicitation (Blunt & Stardust, 2021; Blunt & Wolf, 2020; Paasonen et al., 2019).
+In this sense, content creators posting nudity and sex work find themselves between a rock and a hard place: on the one hand, an existing following and cross-platform linking are necessary to make adult content creation platforms profitable (Beebe, 2022; Easterbrook-Smith, 2022); on the other, platforms' distaste toward nudity, sex and sex work made creators at the margins more invisible, dubbing their presence as inherently dangerous, and adding a further layer of precarity to their working lives (Are & Paasonen, 2021).
 On Instagram and TikTok, such changes mean that accounts going against community guidelines are deleted, often without warning (Instagram, n.d.; TikTok, n.d.), preventing creators from accessing what is effectively their workplace.

-On Instagram, community guidelines prohibit "the offering and selling of sexual services" (Instagram, n.d.), with a two-step test to identify whether users are soliciting even implicitly, which identifies the offering or soliciting for sexual acts combined with posts presenting suggestive elements as implicit solicitation (ibid; Are,

-2021c).
-Commonly sexual emojis (e.g. the aubergine emoji), suggestive poses, sexual slang or mentions or depictions of sexual activity count as 'suggestive elements,' and an additional catch is that the solicitation itself can be implicit - e.g. "send me a DM," or "hit me up via email" or "link in bio" (ibid).
+On Instagram, community guidelines prohibit "the offering and selling of sexual services" (Instagram, n.d.), with a two-step test to identify whether users are soliciting even implicitly, which identifies the offering or soliciting for sexual acts combined with posts presenting suggestive elements as implicit solicitation (Are, 2021a; Instagram, n.d.).
+Commonly sexual emojis (e.g., the aubergine emoji), suggestive poses, sexual slang or mentions or depictions of sexual activity count as "suggestive elements," and an additional catch is that the solicitation itself can be implicit-for example, "send me a DM," or "hit me up via email" or "link in bio" (Are, 2021a; Instagram, n.d.).

-Instagram's understanding of sexually suggestive elements has been notoriously opaque, inconsistent, arbitrary and puritan (Are, 2021b, 2021c; Kaye, 2019; Paasonen et al., 2019), to the point where 'offering sexual services' or 'sexual solicitation' are not even defined within platforms' terms of use.
-This means that users are not privy to Instagram's understanding of sex work and solicitation - and it appears that the platform's threshold for these behaviours is so low and unclear that even users outside of sex work have been de-platformed after having shared news or petition links (Are, 2022), while sex workers sharing petitions, news articles or any other link-based information have found themselves de-platformed even when not linking to adult content (Stefanello, 2021).
+Instagram's understanding of sexually suggestive elements has been notoriously opaque, inconsistent, arbitrary, and puritan (Are, 2021a, 2021c; Kaye, 2019; Paasonen et al., 2019) to the point where "offering sexual services" or "sexual solicitation" are not even defined within platforms' terms of use.
+This means that users are not privy to Instagram's understanding of sex work and solicitation-and it appears that the platform's threshold for these behaviors is so low and unclear that even users outside of sex work have been de-platformed after having shared news or petition links (Are, 2022), while sex workers sharing petitions, news articles or any other link-based information have found themselves de-platformed even when not linking to adult content (Stefanello, 2021).